asanaullah/coldpress/README.md

 +--------------------------------------------------------+
 ```

-#### Opportunity
-The overreaching goal of Coldpress is to address this challenge by democratizing performance tuning to complement AI accessibility.
-It achieves this by abstracting the complexities of both static infrastructure configuration and dynamic runtime optimization, automating the flow of state and knowledge between the two.

-- **Abstraction of Static Tuning:** Coldpress simplifies the discovery and configuration of the "fixed" infrastructure state.
-For example, Coldpress codifies the required expertise regarding what to discover about the system/network (e.g. PCIe topology, buffer sizes, sleep states), how to discover it and valid modifications.

-- **Abstraction of Dynamic Tuning:** Coldpress exposes high-level controls for runtime variables and lifecycle manages experiments, in order to simplify the process of iteratively discovering optimal values of tunable parameters.
+The overarching goal of Coldpress is to address this challenge by abstracting the complexities of infrastructure configuration and runtime optimization.
+For infrastructure configuration, Coldpress codifies the necessary expertise for identifying which system/network characteristics (e.g. PCIe topology, buffer sizes, sleep states) need to be discovered, the methods for discovery, and valid modifications for tuning them.
+For runtime optimization, Coldpress codifies the expertise on how to manage the lifecycle of AI experiments at scale.
+This includes launching experiments, monitoring execution, managing storage, collecting results and logs, cleaning up resources upon completion, and maintaining the experiment records needed for future repeatability.
+This approach facilitates exploration of diverse research objectives, spanning performance optimization through power-efficiency analysis, across the a complex, multi-layered stack.